Runners¶

 - Allocated Tasks: Indicates the number of automations allocated to this Runner.

-- CPU: Indicates CPU utilization of the machine where the Runner was allocated.
+- CPU: Indicates CPU utilization of the machine where the Runner is allocated.

 - Memory: Total machine memory in